-These numbers are understandable, with the chaos of life, setting goals may not be high on your list of priorities, but this shouldn’t be the case if you knew the enormous impact it could have on your life and your career!
+These numbers are understandable, with the chaos of life and in the midst of lockdown 3.0, setting goals may not be high on your list of priorities right now, but this shouldn’t be the case if you knew the enormous impact it could have on your life and your career!

 Setting out, committing and achieving goals can be so beneficial in more ways than just carrying out the task.
 Ever hear of the dopamine release?
 When we experience even small amounts of success, our brains release dopamine, which is connected to feelings of pleasure, learning and motivation.
 When we feel the effects of dopamine, we’re eager to repeat the actions that resulted in success in the first place.